Projects per year

 In the Nutrition and Behaviour Unit we tend to study people who have only ever been exposed to a Western diet.
 A concern is that we might overlook important detail or, worse still, we might draw general conclusions that don’t translate to other cultures.
 To address this issue we have conducted field research involving the Samburu - a population of semi-nomadic pastoralists who live in a remote area of Kenya.
 More recently, our reach has extended to comparisons in China and beyond.

 Since 2017 my group has also teamed up with others to form the NIHR Bristol Biomedical Research Centre.
-As lead for the Type-2 Diabetes Workstream, I collaborate with other researchers to form the Nutrition Theme of this BRC.
-Our work focuses on the early development of interventions aimed at addressing health outcomes associated with diabetes and obesity.
+Currently, I co-lead a Population Diet and Physical Activity workstream, that forms part of the Diet and Physical Activity Theme of the Bristol NIHR BRC.
+Our work focuses on the early development of population-level interventions aimed at modifying diet and physical activity habits.

 14/11/22 → 13/11/27